How to Detect Self-Modifying Root Detection on iOS apps

 -

-Detect Self-Modifying Root Detection Compatible With: Obj-C, Java, Swift, Flutter, React Native, Unity, Xamarin, Cordova and more
+Detect Self-Modifying Root Detection is compatible with: Obj-C, Java, Swift, Flutter, React Native, Unity, Xamarin, Cordova and other iOS apps.

 -